linuxboot/book/src/intro.md

 Customization

-* Allows customization of the initrd runtime to support site-specific needs (both device drivers as well as custom executables)
+* Allows customization of the initramfs runtime to support site-specific needs (both device drivers as well as custom executables)

 Engineering Productivity

 * Write a driver once, not twice
-  * Linux is **open, measurable, reproducible, updatable**
+  * Linux is **open, measurable, reproducible, and straightforward to update**
   * Linux already has drivers for almost everything
 * Kernel Engineers = Firmware Engineers
   * Many more Engineers know Linux than know UEFI